jstankevicius/boba/README.md

 make test
 ```

-The repository ships with the single-include Catch2 header, so no external dependencies are required for test running.
+Boba uses a very simple testing procedure where it will compile and run expressions while checking their result against an expected result.
+The repository used to ship with the single-include Catch2 header, but I eventually decided that an 18,000-line header file is overkill for the kind of testing that we'll be doing.